webability/DOMCORE/readme.txt

   change this file and add comments on new build.

 ---

+Build v3.0.1 2015-12-02
+- Many error corrected on namespaces
+- Better support for PHP 7 (Exceptions and Error management)

 Build v3.0.0 2015-11-13
 - DomCore is now 100% compatible with PHP7